Independent Lutheran Diocese: History

 The ILD currently consists of eight churches.
 As of 2022, there were 22 pastors serving in the United States along with three international pastors in Canada, Japan and Australia, with three church bodies in altar and pulpit fellowship in India and Myanmar.
 Conferences are occasionally held with the clergy.

 The ILD publishes books and operates a tuition-free long-distance learning seminary, the Independent Lutheran Seminary.

 Worship

 The ILD's "Common Liturgy" is nearly identical to the service liturgy found on in The Lutheran Hymnal of 1941 and "Setting 3" of the Lutheran Service Book of 2006.
 The historic One-Year Lectionary is used in the ILD instead of the post-Vatican II Three-Year Lectionary or Revised Common Lectionary used by most liturgical Protestants in the United States.

 Polity

-Despite the implications of the denominational name, the ILD practices an Episcopal form of governance for the leadership of the association and the congregationalist form for individual congregations, who can make decisions based on its needs.
+Despite the implications of the denominational name, the ILD practices an episcopal form of governance for the leadership of the association and the congregationalist form for individual congregations, who can make decisions based on their needs.
 Congregations hold legal title to their church buildings and other property.